-What else can you call a woman who couldn’t marry the man she loved, did marry a man who was often emotionally abusive and manipulative, witnessed the infliction of brain damage on one of her children and the death of another, AND survived a stroke at age 39 WHILE PREGNANT?
+What else can you call a woman who couldn’t marry the man she loved, did marry a man who was often emotionally abusive and manipulative, witnessed the infliction of brain damage on one of her children and the death of another, and survived a stroke at age 39 while pregnant?

-Here are a few things about Patricia Neal you didn’t know:
+As TCM celebrates her films this month, here are a few things about Patricia Neal you didn’t know:

 She’s From the South

 Patsy Lou Neal was born in Packard, Kentucky on January 20, 1926.
 Patsy grew up in Knoxville Tennessee, where the acting bug bit her at an early age.
 Young Pat excelled at dramatic readings, which she did around the state, even winning the Tennessee State Award for dramatic reading.

 Patricia attributes her trademark deep, husky voice to a childhood incident from her years in Knoxville.
 As Pat recalled, a neighborhood girl, thinking Pat was responsible for a prank:

 “…began to throttle me.
 I set up such a howl.
 I screamed my lungs out until my mother separated us and sent my attacker on her way.
 Mother still insists that that is why I have such a deep voice.”

 Whether the incident caused Pat’s deep voice or not, it’s a fascinating origin story.

 Patricia Neal Went to Northwestern.
 And Was Best Friends with Lina Lamont.